-Some people contact professional and commercial roofing companies to get a free quota of their new house.
+Some people contact Toronto professional and commercial roofing companies to get a free quote of their new house.
 In the meantime, look out for rotten attic joists, damaged shingles, and soffit, detached gutters, mold growth, unpleasant smells, cracks, and leaks.

 2. Water Damage

 Water damage not only occurs because of poor and damaged roofing.
 Basement waterproofing, backyard drainage, windows, doors, and quality of gutters can significantly impact the condition of a house.
 During viewing day, sellers may try to conceal water damage.
 That is why you should not be afraid of asking for warranties and dates of recent repairs.
 Here are some usual signs of water damage:

 - Uneven and soft flooring

 - Mold growth in corners

 Some realtors use clever techniques for hiding damages.
 Walking into a home that stinks of a strong perfume isn’t only a sign that the realtor has poor taste.
 It might be a clever method for concealing unpleasant odors coming from toilets and attics.